Eben60/GivEmXL.jl/docs/src/index.md

 Clean your data, rinse, repeat 😁

-### From the point of view of developer
+### From the developer's point of view

 After, or in the course of, finishing to program what your package is expected to do, define the parameter and units to be communicated to your app.
-Those can be transferred by way of cli parameter, or through a file in XLSX format.
-In our toy example the plotting format can be passed as cli parameter, e.g.
+Those can be transferred by way of CLI parameter, or through a file in XLSX format.
+In our toy example the plotting format can be passed as CLI parameter, e.g.
 ```
 $ >  rcex.sh --plotformat PDF
 ```
-whereas for the experiment parameter like `area` and `ϵ`, we use excel.
-However, in the end the cli input is merged with the excel input and passed to your functions as `kwargs...`
+whereas for the experiment parameters like `area` and `ϵ`, we use excel.
+However, in the end the CLI input will be merged with the excel input and passed to your functions as `kwargs...`

 In our example, the experimental data are in a separate table in the same excel file.
 We could also let the user to point to a separate file or folder, or conclude to the data file from the name or position of the excel file.

 It is assumed that your calculation processes multiple data subsets: In our example there are three segments (three capacitor discharges).
-For a case of a computation or dataset without subsets, represent it as a case with one subset.
+For a case of a computation or dataset without subsets, you can represent it as a case with one subset.
 We divide our processing into three separate functions: Preprocessing / processing each subset / postprocessing.
 In our toy example these functions are: `preproc`, `procsubset`, `postproc`.
 You can however skip some steps if you don't need them.
 In our toy example you can uncomment the line
 ```
 # postproc = nothing
 ```
-just with the effect that no useless summary will now be produced.
+just with the effect that no summary will now be produced.
 Our functions are expected to return dataframes or dataframe rows, and plot objects.
 In our example, we use `Plots.jl`. `Makie.jl` is also supported out of the box.
 For other plotting packages, you will need to add a few code lines.

 The returned dataframes will be saved as an excel file with multiple tables, the plots saved in the selected format.
 Voilà!